-Workload management is the process of strategically dividing work across a team to work more efficiently by maximizing the skills and productivity of employees or applications.
+Workload management, also called workload planning, is the process of strategically dividing work across a team to work more efficiently by maximizing the skills and productivity of employees or applications.

-It’s important that you complete each of these tasks in order to get the most accurate picture of your workload for the week.
+Team workload management is an important aspect of project management.
+It’s the practice of planning, assigning, and tracking tasks on a team level.
+It’s important that you complete each of these tasks to get the most accurate picture of your workload for the week.
 For example, if you don’t calculate how many hours your team has taken off from work on a given day, it will make the time spent at work seem even more daunting.

-If a user logged work on a task in the past period then the remaining estimate will decrease.
-You see what is going on with the task in real-time.
+If a user scheduled work on a task in the past period then the remaining estimate will decrease.
+You see what is going on with the task in real time.

 There is a task for a week with 40 hours of the remaining estimate.
 Jon doesn’t work on that task on Monday and the remaining estimate is pulled to the next days (Tuesday-Friday).

-But Jon still did not finish his task and Indicators signals that he is overloaded: 8h of scheduled work + 8h of logged additional work = 16h of work per day on Tuesday.
+But Jon still did not finish his task and Indicators signal that he is overloaded: 8h of scheduled work + 8h of logged additional work = 16h of work per day on Tuesday.

 The manager is warmed about Jon’s overload.
 The manager can change the Planned End Date of the task in the Schedule section in the Issue Card or just resize the issue to future days.